 What is collagen powder?

 Collagen powder is another type of supplement and peptide.
-Most collagen powders contain Hydrolyzed type I collagen, which integrates bone broth and fish scales within it usually.
+Most collagen powders contain Hydrolysed type I collagen, which integrates bone broth and fish scales within it usually.
 The collagen powder has a greater surface area, due to it being a smaller unit.
 Powders are easily dissolved and therefore absorb faster within the body.
 There is great hype over these, due to them being so easily integrated within our daily food and recipe ingredients.
-Nowadays most people add them into smoothies, soups and protein shakes.
+Nowadays most people add collagen powder into smoothies and shakes, sometimes as a replacement for protein powder shakes.
 Each serving is reported to contain around 18 grams of peptides and is therefore super healthy.